shushanth/react-friendList/README.md

 - Added pagination support to the list when there are more than 2 entries
 - Added option to select sex of a friend male/female and display it
+- Added unit tests for components, reducers and other required files